zhiyuangao/starter-academic/content/home/jobs.md

  css_class = ""
 +++

-## Opportunities in the group
+## Opportunities in the group [updated 02/2021]

 - 👉 Postdocs: We are looking for 3 postdocs in [ML for Climate Modeling](https://apply.interfolio.com/83078)

 - 💡Graduate Students: I am accepting PhD students through CAOS, and CDS.
 Read carefully the application pages.
-You can understand our work by navigating through this website.
+To see our latest work, browse through this website and my [Google Scholar](https://scholar.google.com/citations?user=xWZmhjsAAAAJ&hl=en).
 Note: in CAOS, you are admitted to the program, not an adviser or a research project.

 - Undergraduates, Interns and K-12: We are not accepting any applicants for the foreseeable future.